Wyntuition/jekyll-now/todo/02-work-internal.md

 messages and appropriately responds to nonverbal messages of others when conversing.

+Glenn represents himself well in client meetings.
+He always asks thought provoking questions in refinement and planning meetings in front of the client.
+Related, he does a really good job explaining some tough technical concepts to our Product Owner from a business value perspective.
+Lastly, he has delivered really effective product demos during our sprint reviews.

 Effective communication of test mocking/stubbing/etc across multiple teams.

 Account, other project, client comm?

+Planning and execution